 Section 15B(b)(2)(C) of the Exchange Act51 requires that MSRB rules be designed not to impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Exchange Act.
 The MSRB has considered the economic impact of the proposed rule change and believes that the proposed rule change would not impose any unnecessary or inappropriate burden on competition, as the proposed rule change would align with the newly approved RSL designation under FINRA Rule 3110.
-In addition, the proposed rule change would be applied equally to all dealers that are FINRA-member dealers.52 Therefore, the MSRB believes the proposed rule change would not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Exchange Act.53 policy, the MSRB has evaluated the potential impacts on competition of the proposed rule change.
+In addition, the proposed rule change would be applied equally to all dealers that are FINRA-member dealers.52 Therefore, the MSRB believes the proposed rule change would not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Exchange Act.53

+In determining whether these standards have been met, the MSRB was guided by the MSRB's Policy on the Use of Economic Analysis in MSRB Rulemaking.54 In accordance with this policy, the MSRB has evaluated the potential impacts on competition of the proposed rule change.
 The proposed rule change would amend MSRB Rule G-27 to provide a mechanism for dealers to utilize the RSL designation under MSRB rules.55 The proposed rule change is intended to align MSRB Rule G-27 with amended FINRA Rule 3110, which established the option to treat an associated person's private residence where supervisory activities are conducted as a non-branch location, subject to safeguards and limitations.
-The MSRB also believes the proposed rule change would be appropriate as some dealers' business model and work environment continue to evolve with ongoing technological advancements and the shift to remote working may have accelerated since the COVID-19 pandemic.56
+The MSRB also believes the proposed rule change would be appropriate as some dealers' business model and work environment continue to